 To dive deeper into Molecula’s approach versus traditional approaches, read our white paper “Breaking the Latency Floor”.

-Molecula seamlessly integrates into existing environments with a robust plugin ecosystem for ingest, consumption and monitoring data which integrate natively into your stack.
-We think it is important to have one persistent data store to collect data but we can virtualize any data source at the source as well.
-We ingest data from the sources of your choice, abstract the data into a representation of that data and then provide connectors/plugins to your favorite BI/Data Science or custom analytic application.
+FeatureBase seamlessly integrates into existing environments with a robust data tap ecosystem for ingest, consumption and monitoring data which integrate natively into your stack.
+We think it is important to have one persistent data store to collect data but we can extract features and maintain real-time updates from any data source at the source as well.
+We ingest data from the sources of your choice, extract the data into a centralized feature storage platform and then provide taps to machine learning and AI tools to consume or query the data/features.

-Molecula installation is straightforward, and consists of just a few binaries and service files to be installed along with a minimal set of dependencies.
+FeatureBase installation is straightforward and usually takes about 4 weeks to production depending on any custom development or new data taps required.
+The implementation today consists of just a few binaries and service files to be installed along with a minimal set of dependencies.
 We can also deploy via Docker container or via pre-built Ansible scripts.
 It can be installed in an on-prem environment, or inside a Linux Virtual Machine with any cloud provider.
+In the future we will offer a full SaaS solution.

 Our Implementation team will work with you to define your data model around your source data and use cases, and help you setup and optimize your ingestion scheme.
 Depending on the complexity of your use cases and source data, this could take just a few hours, but many projects will run longer, to account for use case expansion as new possibilities are uncovered!